foodfight/foodfight.github.com/source/_posts/2012-07-18-monitoring-for-n00bs-with-jason-dixon.markdown

 In the News<a name="news"></a>
 -----------
-* [On Resilience in Automated Systems](http://www.paperplanes.de/2012/7/10/on-resilience-in-automated-systems-failures-and-human-factor.html) by Matthias Meyer - would be a great topic for the show
+* [On Resilience in Automated Systems](http://www.paperplanes.de/2012/7/10/on-resilience-in-automated-systems-failures-and-human-factor.html) by Mathias Meyer - would be a great topic for the show

 * Fletcher Nichol tweeted a handy [vim replace string for FC001](http://bit.ly/M4BbgH)